 New money: Some of you (investors in the slow trader fund) have asked about adding to your fund.

-Additional funds will have no effect on the investments of those not adding in.
+Additional funds will not affect the investments of those not adding in.
 Our amount risked per trade is a simple (moving) percentage of the total fund.
-Therefore your percentage gain on a trade is much the same regardless of the size of the fund.
-Moreover, combining our funds allows us to trade more fully than we would otherwise be able to do with the amounts we have invested individually in the fund.
+Therefore your percentage gain on trade is much the same regardless of the size of the fund.
+Moreover, combining our funds allows us to trade more thoroughly than we would otherwise be able to do with the amounts we have invested individually in the fund.

-Costs: The only measurable cost to us is a small interest charge by the broker for each consecutive day that we hold a trade.
-There are no charges from me.
+Costs: The only measurable price to us is a small interest charge by the broker for each consecutive day that we hold a trade.
+There are no other charges.

-New software: I explained in a previous blog my need to backtest, that is now coupled with a change of charting software that has taken a few weeks to sort.
-The new software provides a greater degree of trade placement accuracy and is, we now know, a good improvement on our previous system.
+New software: I explained in a previous blog the need to backtest, coupled with a change of charting software that has taken a few weeks to sort.
+The new software provides a higher degree of trade placement accuracy and is, we now know, a good improvement on our previous system.